 Hormones Cause Acne When They Fluctuate

-Spironolactone for acne can help stabilize these changes by suppressing androgen production.
-But we’ll explore what that means and how it works in a minute.
+Taking oral spironolactone can help stabilize these hormonal changes by suppressing androgen production, but we’ll explore what that means, how it works, and what its side-effects are in a minute.
 First, it’s important to understand why suppressing androgens can help, and determine if your acne is in fact caused by hormones.

 How Increased Oil Production Leads to All Kinds of Acne

-When our hormone levels shift and change to create an increase in androgens, either literally or in relation to other hormones, our bodies produce more oil.
-This can be a big problem for acne because oil production is one of the three main causes of acne, and it contributes to bacteria growth, one of the other main causes.
+When androgens increase, either literally or in relation to other hormones, one of the side effects is that the skin produces more oil, also called sebum.
+This can be a big problem for acne because excess oil production is one of the three main causes of acne.

-On its own, excess oil causes acne because it clogs pores.
-Typically, we produce a small amount of oil in our oil production glands which then travels through our pores to the surface of our skin to protect it from irritation.
-When these oil glands start producing too much oil, there’s nowhere for all the extra oil to go once it reaches the surface, so it gets backed up in the pore and causes a clog.
-This leads to whiteheads and blackheads.
+When these oil glands start overproducing, though, there’s nowhere for all the extra oil to go once it reaches the skin’s surface, so it gets backed-up in the pore and causes it to clog.
+This leads to the formation of whiteheads and blackheads.
 Whiteheads form if the pore is closed, and blackheads form if the pore is open.